SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Experimental Results

 \subsubsection{Heterogeneous Radar Single-session PR}

-For single-session evaluation, spinning radar data were used as the database, and 4D radar data were used as queries for all the \texttt{Sports Complex}, \texttt{Library}, and \texttt{River Island} sequences.
-As shown in \tabref{tab: Hetero_single}, SHeRLoc outperforms others across all sequences.
-Furthermore, the faster and more lightweight SHeRLoc-S also surpasses all \ac{SOTA} methods.
-As illustrated in \figref{fig: match}, SHeRLoc successfully matches nearly every query, even in challenging scenarios.
-Evaluations on diverse sequences from the HeRCULES dataset demonstrate that SHeRLoc achieves robust PR not only in daytime conditions but also in challenging environments such as night, snow, cloud, and dynamic object-rich settings.
+For single-session evaluation, spinning radar data were used as the database and 4D radar data as queries across the \texttt{Sports Complex}, \texttt{Library}, and \texttt{River Island} sequences.
+As shown in \tabref{tab: Hetero_single}, SHeRLoc consistently outperforms all baselines, while the lightweight SHeRLoc-S also surpasses all \ac{SOTA} methods.
+Furthermore, as illustrated in \figref{fig: match}, SHeRLoc achieves robust performance even in challenging scenarios such as night, snow, and dynamic object-rich environments.